 Screen Name Description 0 Index A list of all the available screens.
 1 LCD Display and control the panel LCD.
 This is useful for training sessions since more people can view the terminal screen than can view the LCD directly.
 All keypad keys are mapped to the equivalent key board key, with the keypad <clear> being mapped to the key board <end>.
 Note: The control feature does not work over a network.</end></clear> 2 Misc A list of the program version, boards installed in the system and other information not listed elsewhere.
 3 Battery Displays the current battery level, and the current status of the battery and AC power.
 Also shows the timer for the battery test.
-Commands Ctrl-B> Print battery calculation Ctrl-B> Execute a dynamic battery test once and end continuous testing if on.
-9900 <ctrl-b> Start continuous dynamic battery testing.</ctrl-b> 4 AC Display the current status of the AC power and the delay timer for report AC fail.
+Commands Ctrl-B> Print battery calculation O <ctrl-b> Execute a dynamic battery test once and end continuous testing if on.
+9900<ctrl-b> Start continuous dynamic battery testing.</ctrl-b></ctrl-b> 4 AC Display the current status of the AC power and the delay timer for report AC fail.

 Screen Name Description 5 Bells Displays the current status of the bell circuits.
 Also shows the timers and settings for the cut-off.
 See screen 11 for acceptable supervision values.
+See screen 39 for addressable bells.
 6 Function Relays Displays the current settings and timers for the 4 function relays.
 7 Releasers Displays the current settings and timers for the releasing circuits (if any).
+See screen 40 for addressable releasers.
 8 Common Relays Displays the current status of the 3 common system relays.
 Also shows which relays may be disconnected by the Common Disconnect hot-key.
 9 Alarm List Shows the current alarm list.
 This is the same list that is displayed on the LCD menu.
 Each screen in the LCD corresponds to one line on the terminal screen.
 See Appendix A for a description of the condition codes and zone numbers.
 Commands J Page down O J Go to the end of the list K Page up O K Go to the beginning of the list 10 Miscellaneous Troubles Display a list of all the troubles currently displayed by the STATUS/MISC.
 TROUBLES selection from the LCD.
 11 Output Supervision Shows the current supervision readings and status for the bells and auxiliary power circuits.
 These values should be in the range 130 to 150 for Vhi, and 10 to 20 for Vlo (low gain) or around 100 for Vlo (high gain).
-If the numbers are jumping all over the place, there is a hardware fault with the terminal board.a 12 Relay Summary Displays the relays and functions that have been activated: Commands O Bell Circuits 1 to 8 F Function Relays 1 to 4 A Common Alarm S Common Supervisory T Common Trouble G Grount Fault W Walk Test L LCD Back Light 13 Archive Displays the Archive History List.
+If the numbers are jumping all over the place, there is a hardware fault with the terminal board.
+12 Relay Summary Displays which relays and functions have been activated: Rn Releasers 1 to 4, HS1-1 & HSx-2 Bn Bells 1 to 4, HS1-1 & HSx-2 O Bell Circuits 1 to 8, HSx-3 & HSx-7 F Function Relays 1 to 4 A Common Alarm S Common Supervisory T Common Trouble G Ground Fault W Walk Test L LCD Back Light 13 Archive Displays the Archive History List.
 This is the list of the last 900 (approximate) events that happened.
 See Appendix A for a description of the condition codes and zone numbers.
 Commands J Page down 0 J Go to the end of the list K Page up 0 K Go to the beginning of the list